From Xojo Documentation

-Should you prefer to deploy to your own servers, you can also do so as either a standalone app or a CGI app that works in conjunction with an existing web server (usually Apache).
-You create a build by clicking the Build button on the main toolbar or choosing& Project ↠ Build from the menu.
+Should you prefer to deploy to your own servers, you can also do so as a standalone app.
+You create a build by clicking the Build button on the main toolbar or choosing Project > Build from the menu.

 For more information about web app deployment: